About Press Play Films C.I.C.

 Read more...

-We are committed to ensuring that financial or health constraints don’t prevent anyone from learning with us.
-Most of our work is fully funded and provided by us free of charge.
-Occasionally we offer paid for activities with easily available concession rates.
-All money from these paid courses goes directly back into the C.I.C, contributing to our goal of running for public benefit.
+We are committed to ensuring that financial or health constraints do not prevent anyone from learning with us.
+Most of our projects are fully funded, and provided by us free of charge.
+Occasionally we offer paid–for activities with easily available concession rates.

 Our charitable purpose document outlines our goals here.